 There are a couple on Catalina Blvd, a few in Coronado, and one in Union Place Circle in La Jolla.
 Click on the above link for more information.

-The city of Ocean Beach has had a long term affair with the Torrey pine tree.
+The city of Ocean Beach has had a long-term affair with the Torrey pine tree.
 Over on Saratoga Ave, there are six heritage trees.
-Over on Long Branch, there is one more, as well an eighth Torrey pine tree on the corner of Greene and Ebers.
+Over on Long Branch, there is one more and an eighth Torrey pine tree on the corner of Greene and Ebers.

 Until next time!